 Just teaching them that print goes from left-to-right can take a two-year-old months, but they can learn it, and if it's just done with the word on the shopping cart handle or on their lunchbox, it can be done without any skin off your back.

 You can do these things even before your kids know their letters and sounds; really, you can do this to teach them their letters and sounds.
-Leap Frog toys, TV shows, and placemats can be nice ways to teach letters and sounds to kids, too, but really just spell things everywhere you go.
+Leap Frog toys, TV shows, and placemats can be nice ways to teach letters and sounds to kids, too, but, really, just spell things everywhere you go.

 Pay attention for additional environmental print that just happens to be everywhere and in many different contexts: My husband and I are proud Texas Longhorns and own a fair amount of beautiful burnt orange clothing.
 Between those shirts, plus driving past Texas State Bank and Don't Mess with Texas signs and the many other narcissistic ways that Texans seem to plaster the word "Texas" everywhere, well, the word "Texas" is everywhere.
 And that is very, very useful because it comes in many different fonts.
-Don't fool yourself thinking your child knows how to read "McDonalds;" they know how to read a particular logo.
+Don't fool yourself thinking your child knows how to read "McDonalds;" they know how to recognize a particular logo.
 But if they can recognize the word "Texas" in many different fonts, well, that means they know how to recognize "Texas."

 Pay attention for unexpected words in your environment that appear in different kinds of places.

 Artificial environmental print that they must interact with: Create environmental print.
 Preschool teachers are often encouraged to label everything in their classroom so that kids have a chance to learn words.
-Well...do you think the kids really pay attention to the label "door" over the door or "table" on the table?
+Well...do you think most kids really pay attention to the label "door" over the door or "table" on the table?
 Neither do I. But you can create print they must interact with.

 Even if your child can't read yet, their chore chart can be text only.
 No picture cues.
 If you daily help them figure out that "F-f-f-fish" is their next chore, they'll catch on after a few weeks and go grab the fish food on their own.
 If more than one chore starts with the letter "P," you can gradually teach them to distinguish between "plants" and "pajamas" by the second letter.